d-aggarwal/cartography/docs/root/modules/aws/schema.md

     ```
     (AWSAccount)-[RESOURCE]->(CloudWatchLogGroup)
     ```
-    CLoudWatch LogGroups may be encrypted by an AWS KMS Key.
+    CloudWatch LogGroups may be encrypted by an AWS KMS Key.
     ```
     (CloudWatchLogGroup)-[ENCRYPTED_BY]->(KMSKey)
     ```